vitessio/website/content/en/docs/reference/features/vindexes.md

 #### Ignore Nulls

-There are situations where the from columns of a lookup vindex can be null.
-Such columns cannot be inserted in the lookup due to the uniqueness constraints of a lookup.
-There are two ways to deal with a `NULL` value in the `from` column of a lookup vindex:
+There are situations where the from columns of a lookup vindex can be `NULL`.
+Such columns cannot be inserted in the lookup backing table due to the uniqueness constraints of a lookup.
+There are two ways to deal with a `NULL` value in the from column of a lookup vindex:

-* Use a predefined vindex that supports the use of a `NULL` value.
-The table for predefined vindexes lists what types are and are not nullable.
+* Use a predefined vindex as the primary vindex of the backing table that supports the use of a `NULL` value.
+The table for [predefined vindexes](../vindexes/#predefined-vindexes) lists what types are and are not nullable.
 * Enable the `ignore_nulls` option.
-If the input value of any of the columns is null, vitess can skip the creation of the lookup row if `ignore_nulls` is enabled.
+If the input value of any of the columns is null, Vitess can skip the creation of the lookup row if `ignore_nulls` is enabled.

 {{< info >}}
 Note: You can have `NULL` values for the primary vindex column, as long as that vindex allows it (e.g. xxhash).
 However, you cannot have `NULL` values for the lookup input column, unless you have enabled `ignore_nulls`.